-Researchers using a CCD camera in conjunction with a microscope desire to work at the maximum possible spatial resolution allowed by their system.
-In order to accomplish this, it is necessary to properly match the magnification of the microscope to the CCD.
+Researchers using a scientific camera in conjunction with a microscope desire to work at the maximum possible spatial resolution allowed by their system.
+In order to accomplish this, it is necessary to properly match the magnification of the microscope to the camera.

 The first step in this process is to determine the resolving power of the microscope.
 The ultimate limit on the spatial resolution of any optical system is set by light diffraction; an optical system that performs to this level is termed “diffraction limited”.
 In this case, the spatial resolution is given by: